ycrc/ood-user-mapping/README.md

 ```
 ## Name-based Virtual Hosts

-We need some preparational work before configuring a new name-based virtual host for OOD.
+We need some preparation before configuring a new name-based virtual host for OOD.
 First, we need to
 obtain a Canonical Name (CNAME) Record for the OOD server.
 Second, we need to update the
 site SSL certificate to accept the new CNAME.

+Once the above are done, we can start configuring a new OOD virtual host.
-To configure a new OOD virtual host, one way is to copy `/opt/rh/httpd24/root/etc/httpd/conf.d/ood-portal.conf` and then replace
+One way is to make a copy of `/opt/rh/httpd24/root/etc/httpd/conf.d/ood-portal.conf` and then replace in the copy
 any occurrence of the old FQDN with the new CNAME.
 Also point `OOD_USER_MAP_CMD` to the new user mapping script if needed.

 If more than one additional virtual host needs to be created and all of them follow a specific pattern,
 then use Apache `mod_macro` will simplify the configuration tremendously.
-We have provided a sample `mod_macro` configuration file `macro.conf`, which is adapted from
+A sample `mod_macro` configuration file `macro.conf` is provided, which is adapted from
 the default OOD portal configuration file.
-It is located at `/opt/rh/httpd24/root/etc/httpd/conf.d/macro.conf`.
+It should be stored at `/opt/rh/httpd24/root/etc/httpd/conf.d/macro.conf`.

 Adding a new virtual host is simple using `mod_macro`.
 Only two lines need be added in `macro.conf` before `UndefMacro VHost80`:
 <pre>